California Smog Check / Emissions Test

-For newer vehicles (six or less years old), a $20 abatement fee is due each year to avoid the smog check.
+For newer vehicles (six or fewer years old), a $20 abatement fee is due each year to avoid the smog check.
 For classic vehicles (1975 and older), a $200 abatement fee will apply.
-Owners of older vehicles are recommended to try and pass the test first and use the abatement fee as a last resort, since passing would be much cheaper.
-This fee does not apply for diesel vehicles from 1998 or newer, specially constructed vehicles from 1976 or newer or nonresident vehicles.
+Owners of older vehicles are recommended to try and pass the test first and use the abatement fee as the last resort since passing would be much cheaper.
+This fee does not apply to diesel vehicles from 1998 or newer, specially constructed vehicles from 1976 or newer or nonresident vehicles.

 Performing Emissions Testing in California

 During a smog check, your vehicle will be inspected for its emissions and a visual and functional inspection will also be performed.
 During the emissions test, measures will be taken to see how much CO, CO2, HC, O2 and NOx your vehicle emits.
-The physical inspection will look at whether your vehicle, and its exhaust system, works to limit emissions.
+The physical inspection will look at whether your vehicle and its exhaust system, work to limit emissions.